pattern

 anything that is intended to take people's focus away from what is important

-Ex: The conspiracy theories circulating online are often filled red herrings to mislead the public and create confusion .
+Ex: The conspiracy theories circulating online are often filled with red herrings to mislead the public and create confusion .

 daily words